haugjo/float/float/docs/api-docs/change_detection.evaluation.measures.detected_change_rate.md

 **Args:**

  - <b>`evaluator`</b>:  The ChangeDetectionEvaluator object.
- - <b>`drifts`</b>:  List of time steps corresponding to detected concept drifts. n_delay:  The number of observations after a known concept drift, during which we count the detections made by the  model as true positives.
+ - <b>`drifts`</b>:  List of time steps corresponding to detected concept drifts.
+ - <b>`n_delay`</b>:  The number of observations after a known concept drift, during which we count the detections made by the  model as true positives.